pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

 standard.load_userdata_to_standards_database(json_path)
 ```

-`json_path` shall be a valid directory string that pointing to the folder where all user data `json` saved.
+`json_path` shall be a valid directory string that points to the folder where all user data `json` is saved.